SixWays/FacePaint/README.md

 Most callbacks pass the FacePaint instance itself for access to the API, and the FacePaintData component currently being edited (this is the MonoBehaviour attached to a mesh which stores and applies vertex colours).

+The _OnPluginPanel_ callback should be used to implement any general UI that's not appropriate for any of the existing panels.

 The _OnSceneGUI_ callback passes data on what kind of mouse event has occurred, which triangle on the mesh is affected if any, and the verts which comprise that triangle.
-This data can be used to manually paint on the mesh, for example.
-Currently it's not possible to 'eat' the event and prevent the default FacePaint behaviour from happening.
+This data can be used to manually paint on the mesh, for example. _Currently it's not possible to 'eat' the event and prevent the default FacePaint behaviour from happening_.

 ## API
 If in doubt, Intellisense!